 Aberdeenshire Architectural and Landscape Design Awards

 The 12th biennial Aberdeenshire Architectural and Landscape Design Awards (AALDA) judging phase is now underway.
 For the 2020 scheme we have received a wide range of exciting submissions across the 7 categories.
-We recognise the significant effort is takes architects and agents to prepare submissions.
-But we also recognise the very real issues surrounding COVID-19.
+We recognise the significant effort it takes architects and agents to prepare submissions, but we also recognise the very real issues surrounding COVID-19.
 We have therefore decided to go digital, to allow the award scheme to go ahead, without any need for face to face contact.
 In these unprecedented times, our first round of judging took place, digitally, on Tuesday 24th March 2020.

-In more positive news, as a means to engage with the younger generation of professionals, on top of our normal panel of experts we also have Racheal O’Donnell, a final year Architecture student at the Scott Sutherland School of Architecture and joint President of the 57°10 Architecture Society.
+On a positive note, as a means to engage with the younger generation of professionals, on top of our normal panel of experts we also have Rachael O’Donnell, a final year Architecture student at the Scott Sutherland School of Architecture and joint President of the 57°10 Architecture Society.
 She will be sitting on the judging panel for all categories (excluding the student award) and it will be great to get a fresh perspective on this year’s submissions.

 This year, we also took nominations from the public, so a huge thanks to all who engaged in identifying exciting architectural and landscape projects taking place across Aberdeenshire.

 You can view all award winners from the 2018 scheme.